 Mary McCormick obtained her BSN in 1975.
 During her nursing career, she has worked in Burn ICU, ICU, Surgery, PACU, Urology and Home Health and Hospice.
 She retired from Nursing in December 2018 and moved to Scottsdale, Arizona.
 She, along with her husband Jay, have been involved with surgical missions to the third world since 1992.
 She looks forward to continuing to work with ISM as they expand their outreach for surgical missions.

 Erin has worked in EMS and HealthTech for more than 20 years.
 She has been supporting healthcare providers by bridging the gap between technology and patient care working with large health technology providers.
-She currently leads the training and onboarding team for a large dental software company.
+She currently leads the training and onboarding team for a Fortune 500 dental software company.
 She has a BS in Emergency & Disaster Management and a MS in International Business.
 She's the proud Mom to 3 adults kids and is living life by fulfilling her addiction to global travel with her other half.